samsquire/mazzle/docs/index.md

 This is a prototype.
 YMMV

-devops-pipeline is a tool to coordinate complicated environments that are built from multiple tools. devops-pipeline is kind of a task runner and it is modelled to appear like a continuous integration server.
+devops-pipeline is a tool to coordinate complicated environments that are built from multiple tools. devops-pipeline is kind of a task runner and its GUI is modelled to appear like a continuous integration server.

-## pipelines as code
+## infrastructure as code and pipelines as code

-Write self-descriptive pipelines in dot syntax that are renderable by graphviz and executable by this tool. devops-pipeline uses Graphviz dot file syntax for its configuration and we model data flow through pipelines.
+Write self-descriptive pipelines in dot syntax that are renderable by graphviz and executable by this tool. devops-pipeline uses [Graphviz dot file syntax](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) for its configuration.
+In devops-pipeline, you **model the order of pipeline execution and data flow**.

 ### Example - building an AMI

 ![](java-server.svg)

 file: architecture.dot